BUYING A VILLA IN BALI GUIDE – Everything you need to know

 Hak Guna Bangunan for PT PMA (Right to build)

-For foreigners and Indonesian companies that want to buy, sell or manage villas for commercial purposes the title HGB applies.
-As a foreigner you will need to set up your PT PMA company before you can opt for Hak Guna Bangunan title.
+For foreigners and Indonesian companies that want to buy, sell, or manage villas for commercial purposes the title HGB applies.
+As a foreigner, you will need to set up your PT PMA company before you can opt for the Hak Guna Bangunan title.
 This land title means ‘right to build’ and is initially valid for 30 years.
 Then extendable for 20 years and renewable for another 30 years which you have to file two years in advance of the initial expiration of the the HGB.
 So in total HGB is valid for 80 years.

-The land is owned by the state or an Indonesian citizen (Hak Milik) but with the HGB title you will have the right to build as foreigner under your PT PMA company.
-However, you can convert the HGB title into a Hak Milik title which means you can actually hold a Freehold certificate in your company’s name which is an advantage of having an HGB title.
+The land is owned by the state or an Indonesian citizen (Hak Milik) but with the HGB title you will have the right to build as a foreigner under your PT PMA company.
+However, you can convert the HGB title into a Hak Milik title which means you can hold a Freehold certificate in your company’s name which is an advantage of having an HGB title.

 Which land title is best for a foreigner; Leasehold, Hak Pakai or Hak Guna Bangunan?

 Which type of land certificate you should buy depends on your personal preference and some other factors.
-Below some factors you should take into account before buying a villa in Bali.
+Below are some factors you should take into account before buying a villa in Bali.

-- Leasehold is a faster return on investment than freehold when renting out because you pay less for the land upon purchase
+• Leasehold is a faster return on investment than freehold when renting out because you pay less for the land upon purchase

 Is buying a villa in Bali a good investment?

 To answer this question it is important to ask yourself what your goal is when investing in Bali property.
-If you see it as a short term investment of keeping the property for let’s say, 5 years maximum, then a leasehold is great if you buy it with at least 20-25 years.
+If you see it as a short-term investment of keeping the property for let’s say, 5 years maximum, then a leasehold is great if you buy it with at least 20-25 years.
 It means you can resell the leasehold with a great amount of remaining years which is interesting for the market.

-Also, property prices have continued to go up in the last years and are most likely to continue to do so.
+Also, property prices have continued to go up in the last few years and are most likely to continue to do so.
 So the value of your leasehold will most likely increase over the years, adding value to your initial investment.

 In the 5 years that you have the villa, you can live in it yourself, or rent it out to create passive income.
 It is important to know that there are legal rules as well for renting out property in Bali.
 It depends if you want to rent out short term or long term.
-This also totally depends of the area where your villa is located.
+This also totally depends on the area where your villa is located.

 Freehold is only interesting if you are planning on living for a very long time in the villa.
-But take into account that your potential group of buyers is a bit smaller as you can sell Freehold only to Indonesian citizens or PT PMA’s.
+But take into account that your potential group of buyers is a bit smaller as you can sell Freehold only to Indonesian citizens or PT PMAs.
 Leasehold is attainable for everyone and more affordable.

 A good investment in Bali Real Estate will give you a return on investment in 5-8 years when renting out.
 Depending on occupancy and rental price.